-The improvement of postural stability in the Power Plate® training group, performed on a Power Plate® Next Generation (2004), was significantly greater than that of the conventional training group.
-There was a significant improvement in all knee reposition tests of the Power Plate® training group in both knees, except in one condition.
+The improvement of postural stability in Power Plate training group, performed on a Power Plate was significantly greater than that of the conventional training group.
+There was a significant improvement in all knee reposition tests of Power Plate training group in both knees, except in one condition.
 The issue most patients have trouble with after ACL reconstruction is the decreased anterior-posterior stability.
-The Power Plate® group showed a great improvement in anterior-posterior stability, causing the researchers to conclude that Power Plate® training may be a very useful tool to expedite rehabilitation after ACL reconstruction.
+The Power Plate group showed a substantial improvement in anterior-posterior stability, causing the researchers to conclude that Power Plate training may be a very useful tool to expedite rehabilitation after ACL reconstruction.

 A total of 20 male athletes who underwent ACL reconstruction surgery participated in this study.
-The participants were randomly allocated to a Power Plate® group (10 subjects) or a conventional therapy group (10 subjects).
+The participants were randomly allocated to a Power Plate group (10 subjects) or a conventional therapy group (10 subjects).
 Both groups participated in 12 training sessions within one month (3 times a week).
-The Power Plate® group performed Accleration Training™ exercises (see fig. 2+3), the conventional therapy group performed conventional strength exercises (hip abductors, adductors, flexors, extensors, leg press, leg curl and squat).
+The Power Plate group performed prescribed Power Plate exercises (see fig. 2+3), and the conventional therapy group performed conventional strength exercises (hip abductors, adductors, flexors, extensors, leg press, leg curl and squat).
 Both groups performed a progressive schedule.

 Most patients suffer from anterior-posterior instability after ACL reconstruction.
-The Power Plate® group shows a 22 times greater improvement in this anterior-posterior stability than the conventional group (fig. 1).
-This means that Power Plate® training may be a valuable contribution to the rehabilitation of the anterior-posterior stability, which is very important for the recovery of the patient.
+The Power Plate group shows a 22 times greater improvement in this anterior-posterior stability than the conventional group (see fig. 1).
+This means that Power Plate training may be a valuable contribution to the rehabilitation of the anterior-posterior stability, which is very important for the recovery of the patient.